rsearles35/Spark-Plus-Accelerator/README.md

 # Spark+Accelerator
-Code repository for graph analytics work utilizing Spark+GPU.
+Code repository for graph analytics work utilizing Spark+Accelerator.
 The subdirectories "WACCPD" and "IJHPCN" contain all source code and data used for the corresponding publications listed below.
 # Citation Information
 ## WACCPD
 Robert Searles\*, Stephen Herbein\*, and Sunita Chandrasekaran.
 A Portable, High-Level Graph Analytics Framework Targeting Distributed, Heterogeneous Systems.
 In IEEE Proceedings of third Workshop on Accelerator Programming Using Directives (WACCPD), pp. 79-88, Salt Lake City, UT, November 2016.